AdobeDocs/learning-manager.en/help/migrated/api-changes-august-2026.md

 ## External learning API in Adobe Learning Manager

-This release adds five new Learner-scoped public API endpoints for the External Learning feature.
+This release adds five new Learner-scoped API endpoints for the External Learning feature.
 These endpoints allow learners to create, retrieve, and update external learning submissions programmatically, for example, from a mobile app, an integrated HR system, or a custom learning portal.

 The external learning workflow through the API mirrors the workflow in the Learner app: a learner submits training details and an optional proof document, their direct manager receives a notification to review the submission, and on approval the record appears in the learner's transcript.